+Area F PSYC 1101 General Psychology 3

-Courses Related To The e Major - 18 Hours
+urses Related To The Ma ior - 18 Hours

-Foreign Language 1001 Elementary I Foreign Language 3
+00 Foreign Language Elementary I Foreign Language

+1001 Elementary in oreign Europauge 3

-Foreign Language 1002 Elementary II Foreign Language 3
+Foreign Language Elementary II Foreign Language Ũ

+1002 Elementary in elengin Eanguage 3

-Foreign Language 2001 Intermediate I Foreign Language 3
+Foreign Language Intermediate I Foreign Language •

+2001 3

-Foreign Language 2002 Intermediate II Foreign Language 3
+Foreign Language Intermediate II Foreign Language

+2002 3

-Choose two of the fo llowing courses: 6
+Choose two of the follow ing courses: 6

 ENGL 2111 or World Literature I or

 ENGL 2112 or World Literature II or

 ANTH 1103 or Introduction to Cultural Anthropology or

 COMM 1110 or Public Speaking or

 GEOG 1101 or Introduction to Human Geography or

 PHIL 2205 or Introduction to Philosophy or

 ART 1100 or Art Appreciation or

 FIAR 2250 or Humanities through the Arts or

 MUSC 1100 or Music Appreciation or

 THEA 1100 or Theatre Appreciation or

 HIST 1111 or Survey of World History I or

 HIST 1112 Survey of World History II or

 SPAN 2003 Intermediate Spanish III

-G ·
+Area G 5.0

-Physical Education - (1 - 4 courses) 4-8
+Phy /sical Education - (1 - 4 One course per semester

+with a maximum of 4 cou

-One course per semester of full-time enrollment with a maximum of 4 courses
+with a maximum of 4 cot 1000

+Two Voor Total 65 60

-\Oral Communication requirement may be met by completion of other communication courses.
+Oral Communication requirement may be met by completion of other communication courses.
 See Core Curriculum, Area B.